<< Yesterday

 1978 Ron Guidry improves his record to 13-0 with a 3-2 Yankee victory over the Tigers at the Bronx ballpark.
 The 27-year-old southpaw, known as Louisiana Lightning, establishes the best start in franchise history en route to finishing the season with a 25-3 record.

-1979 The White Sox fire player-manager Don Kessinger (46-60), replacing him with rookie skipper Tony La Russa, who had been managing the club's Triple-A Iowa Oaks in the American Association.
+1979 The White Sox fire player-manager Don Kessinger (46-60) and replace him with rookie skipper Tony La Russa, who had been managing the club's Triple-A Iowa Oaks in the American Association.
 During his eight-year tenure with Chicago, La Russa compiles a 522-510 record, with his team winning the AL West title in 1983.

 1985 Astros' hurler Joe Niekro notches his 200th career victory.
 The Niekro brothers (Joe & Phil) will join the Perrys (Jim & Gaylord) as the only brothers to win at least 200 games per pitcher.